Original research posted July 2008, Updated July 2009, Feb 2017, October 2021

 Support for Biomedical Research: The President’s budget includes a total of $27.3 billion for the National Institutes of Health (NIH), including the final installment of $3.9 billion that will complete the goal the doubling of the NIH budget.
 This increase will allow NIH will expand its efforts to support research to improve the prevention, detection and treatment of diseases.

-Not coincidentally, also in 2003, the Medicare Prescription Drug Improvement and Modernization legislation was passed by the Congress and signed by George Bush.
-Recall that the prescription drug program required seniors to buy a card from health insurers that allegedly gave them discounts but for people who had serious requirements for drugs, there was the infamous “donut hole of non-coverage” – and Medicare was prohibited from negotiating discounts and the CMS lied about how much it would cost.
-There was a reason for all of that.
-The drug bill wasn’t about providing a health benefit to seniors.
-It was about the nationalized system of medical records – the drug side of it.
+Under the guise of providing prescription drug coverage for seniors, the Medicare Prescription Drug Improvement and Modernization Act of 200314 was passed by Congress and signed into law by President George W. Bush.
+Recall that the prescription drug program required seniors to buy a card from health insurers that allegedly gave them discounts but for people who had serious requirements for drugs, there was the infamous “donut hole of non-coverage” – and Medicare was prohibited from negotiating discounts.
+CMS lied about how much it would cost and there was a reason for that.
+It was about integrating the drug component into the nationalized system of medical records.

 Health IT – “Federal Drug Benefit Inspires Integration Work“